-TREATMENT FOR PILES
+TREATMENT OPTIONS FOR HAEMORRHOIDS

 Most haemorrhoids, also known as piles, can be detected via a physical examination and visual inspection.
 While external haemorrhoids may be diagnosed by simply looking at the anal area, internal haemorrhoids typically require a digital rectal exam (DRE), in which the physician inserts a gloved, lubricated finger into the anus to feel for piles.

 In some cases, the doctor may order an anoscopy or sigmoidoscopy, both of which use a lighted viewing tube to get a clear and closer view of piles that have developed deep within the rectum and anal canal.
 A barium X-ray, where a barium enema is used to highlight abnormalities in the colon during X-rays, can also be done.

 Piles treatment varies and depends on the condition’s size, stage, location and number.
 For 1st- or 2nd-degree haemorrhoids, symptoms can be relieved by reducing straining during bowel movements.
 This could mean taking more fluids or laxatives.
 Oral medication or suppositories may be given by your doctor to relieve the symptoms.

 If these do not help, further treatment may be required.
 This includes: